 – You’re required to live in the home for at least three years following purchase

-The Good Neighbor Next Door Program was specifically put in place to attract pre-K through 12th-grade teachers and emergency personnel to areas around the U.S where these individuals are found less often.
+The Good Neighbor Next Door Program was specifically put in place to attract pre-K through 12th-grade teachers and emergency personnel to areas around the U.S where there is a need for such professionals.
 The federal government has identified these various places and deemed them “revitalization areas.”
-So if you’re a police officer, firefighter, emergency medical technician or below college teacher, you can use this program to get a house in one of these areas for 50% off.
+So if you’re a police officer, firefighter, emergency medical technician or school teacher, you can use this program to get a house in one of these areas for 50% off.

 Fannie Mae/Freddie Mac